-How Do Luke Cage & Jessica Jones Know Each Other?
-Refresh Your Memory Before 'The Defenders'
+A Brief History Of Luke Cage & Jessica Jones Before You Binge 'The Defenders'

 The world may be burning, but at least we finally get to watch Marvel's The Defenders, which premieres on Netflix this Friday.
 This eight episode miniseries is the culmination of all your Netflix Original Marvel favs: Daredevil, Jessica Jones, Luke Cage and Iron Fist.
 Yep, Matt, Jessica, Luke, and Danny are all teaming up to save New York City, and while you certainly don't need to have watched all four shows to understand Defenders, but you probably should know about Jessica and Luke's complicated romantic history.
 So, in order to help you out, here's a refresher on how Luke Cage and Jessica Jones know each other.

 Luke Cage (actor Mike Colter) and Jessica Jones (Krysten Ritter) first met on Marvel's Jessica Jones, which came out in 2015.
 It all started when Jessica spied on Luke in his bar, which we later found out isn't for one of her cases, but because Jessica killed Luke's wife, Reva Connors, when she was under the influence of that evil mind-controller Kilgrave.
 Of course, Luke doesn't know that but does catch her spying, so he invites Jessica into his bar.
 The two flirt with each other in their own secretive superhero way and end up sleeping together.
 Unfortunately, then Jessica finds a picture of Luke's dead wife, which understandably freaks her out, and she bolts.